gabeweng/gabeweng.github.io/_posts/2020-06-15-universal-sentence-encoder.md

     1.0
     ```

-We could fix some of these challenges with hacky manual feature engineering like skipping stop-words, weighting the words by their TF-IDF scores, adding bi-grams to respect order when averaging.
+We could fix some of these challenges with hacky manual feature engineering like skipping stop-words, weighting the words by their TF-IDF scores, adding n-grams to respect order when averaging, concatenating embeddings, stacking max pooling and averaged embeddings and so on.

 A different line of thought is training an end-to-end model to get us sentence embeddings:
 > What if we could train a neural network to figure out how to best combine the word embeddings?